-Going to the airport?
-Meeting someone there?
-Forget the expensive, stressful, traffic-crazed cab ride.
-Take the train to the plane.
-The "train to the plane" is called Airtrain.
+Are you going to an airport in New York City?
+Or are you meeting someone there?
+You can forget the expensive, stressful, traffic-crazed cab ride.
+Instead, take the train to the plane.
+The "train to the plane" is called AirTrain.

-To access the train to the plane, or Airtrain, use the mass transit connections available from the Atlantic Avenue terminal in Fort Greene at the corner of Flatbush Avenue and Atlantic Avenue.
+To access the AirTrain, use the mass transit connections available from the Atlantic Avenue terminal in Fort Greene at the corner of Flatbush Avenue and Atlantic Avenue.

 - The first step is to get to Atlantic Avenue station, presumably by subway.

-- Then hop a quick ride on the LIRR, a slight step up in style and comfort.
+- Hop a quick ride on the Long Island Rail Road (LIIRR), which is a slight step up in style and comfort.

-- Finally, enter the 21st century on a sleek, fast, fun train to JFK Airport, arriving at every terminal, including yours.
+- Finally, enter the 21st century on a sleek, fast, fun train to JFK Airport, which arrives at every terminal.

 Conveniently, the Atlantic Avenue subway station is a huge hub, accessible from many other New York City subways.
 So, unless you are dragging a too-heavy suitcase, save some money and time, and use mass transit to get from Brooklyn to JFK.

 To get to JFK from Brooklyn's Atlantic Avenue station, you'll be using three different trains.
 The first, of course, is the subway.
-The second is the Long Island Railroad, which connects the Atlantic Avenue Station to Jamaica, which is where you can pick up the AirTrain.
+The second is the LIRR, which connects the Atlantic Avenue Station to Jamaica, which is where you can pick up the AirTrain.

 Step-by-step, here's how to get to JFK from Brooklyn's Atlantic Avenue subway station, using the train to the plane connection: